babangsund/babangsund.com/src/blog/relay_environment_methods_2.md

 }
 ```

 Next up, we'll go ahead and implement `useDeepCompare`.
-It's implements the functionality of isEqual from lodash or underscore, to check if two values are equal based on the value, and not necessarily the reference.
+It implements the functionality of isEqual from lodash or underscore, to check if two values are equal based on the value, and not necessarily the reference.

 ```javascript
 import areEqual from 'fbjs/lib/areEqual';